Google Chromecast with Google TV (4K) drops to $49

-The deal that keeps on giving is back again
+The deal that keeps on giving is back again.

 The Google Chromecast With Google TV (4K) is currently on sale for 29 percent off from Amazon Canada, bringing its price down to $49.97 ($20 off).